snabb/exim-geoipv6-dlfunc/README.md

 ## Usage

-Exim must be compiled with the "dlfunc" feature enabled.
-On Debian and Ubuntu this is available in `exim4-daemon-heavy` package but *not* in `exim4-daemon-light` package.
+Exim must be compiled with the "dlfunc" feature enabled (`EXPAND_DLFUNC=yes`).

+Also Exim must be compiled with `-export-dynamic` in `EXTRALIBS` to make Exim's local_scan API available.

+On Debian and Ubuntu you need to use `exim4-daemon-heavy` package.
+`exim4-daemon-light` package will *not* work.

 You need to have MaxMind's GeoIP database available in the correct location.
 IPv4 and IPv6 databases are in separate files.
 The Lite version